10 Telephone Etiquette Tips Needed for Success in 2024

 In some workplace situations, speaking on the phone is completely unavoidable.
 But when trying to build a strong relationship with a new contact, consider asking them for their medium of choice.

-Being the one salesperson or account manager who is willing to communicate with them via Skype or text, for example, will help you win major points with the phone-phobic among us.
+Being the one salesperson or account manager who is willing to switch from using a virtual phone number for business to communicating with them via Skype or text, for example, will help you win major points with the phone-phobic among us.

 Do you have any tricks of the trade when it comes to speaking on the phone?
 Share your wisdom in the comments below.